Valentin-Peintner/Laravel-AllAbout-VenueApplication/README.md

 ## Routes

 The first two routes are simple and only return views when their URLs are accessed.
-The third to eighth routes are related to the VenueController.
+The third to nineth routes are related to the VenueController, grouped with the prefix /venues.
 They define routes for showing, creating, storing, editing, updating, and deleting venue data.
 Specifically, they define GET and POST requests for index, create, store, show, edit, and update operations, respectively.
 Additionally, there is a DELETE request to delete a venue.

-The last route defines a GET request to return a JSON response for all venues in the application.

 ## ApiVenueController - api.php